 The Next Item and Previous Item gestures begin from the location of the Current Item, but suppose you want to hear every item on the screen.
 You can do this by swiping up the screen with two fingers.
 Upon doing this, VoiceOver will begin to read everything on the screen, starting from the first item below the Status Bar.

-From now on, the Two Finger Swipe Up gesture will be referred to as the "Read All from Top" gesture.
+Throughout this lesson, and in all future lessons, the Two Finger Swipe Up gesture will be referred to as the "Read All from Top" gesture.

 7.7 Two Finger Swipe Down